 - raising customer awareness by offering them meals based on local or organic products, educational activities on respect for the environment, etc.

-What are the French labels?
+What are the French sustainable tourism labels?

 The Ecogîte label, created in 2003, is a global environmental quality of rural tourism structures.
 The accommodations concern, whether or not they are located in natural parks, rural gîtes, guest rooms, stopover gîtes and campsites, labelled Gîtes de France.